hazelcast/hazelcast-nodejs-client/README.md

   uuid: '532e8479-2b86-47f9-a0fb-a2da13a8d584',
   localAddress: Address { host: '127.0.0.1', port: 51903, type: 4 } }
 ```
-Congratulations, you just started a Hazelcast Node.js Client.
+Congratulations, you just started a Hazelcast Node.js client.

 **Using a Map**